 In 2013, Ms. Waiguru joined President Uhuru Kenyatta’s government as the first Devolution Cabinet Secretary, where she won a total of 15 awards, including the 2015 United Nations Public Service Award for her introduction of Huduma Centres, which help grant Kenyans faster access to government services.
 Under her tenure, public procurement reforms were initiated, which included the reservation of 30 percent of all supply contracts to the government for groups including marginalized persons, youth, persons with disability, and women as a means of helping to achieve the progressive realization of the country’s economic and social rights as espoused under Article 43 of the Constitution.

 In 2017, Ms. Waiguru was elected Governor of Kirinyaga County, becoming one of only three women governors in Kenya.
-Four months later, she became the first woman in Kenya elected Vice Chair of the Council of Governors.
+She became the first woman in Kenya elected Vice Chair of the Council of Governors and Chair of the Council of Governors.

 Ms. Waiguru has spoken at the 59th and 62nd Commissions on the Status of Women (CSW), and she has delivered keynote speeches at the sidelines of the United Nations General Assembly (UNGA) including at the 74th UNGA sideline meeting in 2019 on ending Sexual Exploitation, Abuse, and Harassment.
 She also delivered a speech at the Royal Institute of International Affairs, Chatham House in 2018 on “5 Years of Devolution in Kenya: Towards Inclusion, Gender Equality and Accountable Governance.”

 Ms. Waiguru holds a master’s degree in Economic Policy from the University of Nairobi.
 She is married and a proud mother of three sons, Ian, Don, and Wabu.